Edward Kosner

-Edward Kosner (born July 26, 1937) is an American journalist and author who served as the top editor of Newsweek, New York and Esquire magazines and the New York Daily News.
+Edward Kosner (born 1937) is an American journalist and author who served as the top editor of Newsweek, New York and Esquire magazines and the New York Daily News.
 He is the author of a memoir, It's News to Me, published in 2006, and is a frequent book reviewer for The Wall Street Journal.

 Early life

-Kosner was born in New York City, the son of Sidney Kosner, a salesman for a men's and boy's outerwear manufacturer, and Annalee Fisher Kosner, a housewife.
-Growing up in Washington Heights in upper Manhattan, he was the editor of his elementary and junior high school newspapers.
+Kosner grew up in the Washington Heights neighborhood of Manhattan, New York City.
+He was the editor of his elementary and junior high school newspapers.
 At 16, he enrolled at City College of New York (CCNY), where he was editor-in-chief of the undergraduate newspaper, the Campus, and the CCNY correspondent for The New York Times.